Mardiear/SRL-behavior-prediction/README.md

 This repository contains the code to process the StudentLife Dataset, run sedentary behaviour prediction experiments and process the results.

+The dataset is put on the “master“ Branche.

 ## Repository Structure

 ```